qlik-oss/core-website/docs/docs/services/mira.md

 Mira will list all Docker networks a Qlik Associative Engine belongs to, but if using multiple networks Mira must also be configured with one or several Docker networks to use for performing health checks and gathering metrics.
+Since Mira will be dependant on being able to communicate with all Qlik Associative Engines, they must at least have one network in common.

 Which Docker network(s) where the Qlik Associative Engine is reachable by Mira can be defined using the environment variable `MIRA_SWARM_ENGINE_NETWORKS`.